olly-evans/terminal-pathfinding/README.md

 astarCell()
 - For sure a better way to do this without drawGrid().
 - Also could the heap we used be defined locally here?

+- saving a maze to a file and loading from a file.